-5 Benefits of Perennial Trees for the Planet
+5 benefits of perennial crops for the planet

 By the year 2050, there are expected to be 9.7 billion people living on the planet.
 The challenge we face is farming to feed this population, while at the same time protecting the planet’s resources.
 With climate change and increasing environmental concerns, we need to consider what crops we are growing as each plant type has a unique impact on the earth.